 In the Xen architecture, the Dom0 normally is the driver domain.
 The meaning of this is that only this domain is allowed to use "real" drivers to talk to the hardware devices directly.
 It is quite common that Domain0 is used as the driver domain, but it is not the only possibility.
 As you'll learn later, you can give management of certain drivers to certain domain if so required.
 All domains that are not the driver domain use virtual device drivers that work with the drivers in the driver domain.

 In the Xen driver model, there is a back-end driver that runs in the driver domain -- typically dom0 -- and that talks directly to the hardware devices.
 In the DomU, there is a front-end driver that talks to the back-end driver in the driver domain.
 To communicate with the back-end driver, Xen creates the Xen bus.
-This is a virtual bus on which all front-end drivers can
+This is a virtual bus on which all front-end drivers can talk to the back-end driver in the driver domain.
+It is the task of this back end driver to handle communications to the hardware device.

 The communication between the front-end and back-end drivers can happen in two ways.
 First, paravirtualization can be used.
 As an alternative when paravirtualization is not available, emulation can be used.